Elio Mei

-Elio Mei, (born November 2002) known by their (Note: According to their social media, Mei goes by he and they pronouns; this article uses they for consistency.) stage name Madilyn Mei, is an American indie-folk and indie-pop singer-songwriter from San Tan Valley, Arizona, whose whimsical, fantasy-themed music first gained traction on TikTok and YouTube in the early 2020s.
+Elio Mei (formerly Madilyn Mei, born November 23, 2002) is an American indie-folk and indie-pop singer-songwriter from San Tan Valley, Arizona, whose whimsical, fantasy-themed music first gained traction on TikTok and YouTube in the early 2020s.

 Early life and education

-Born and raised in Queen Creek, AZ, just outside Phoenix, Madilyn Mei went to high school at Heritage Academy Gateway.
+Born and raised in Queen Creek, Arizona, just outside Phoenix, Mei went to high school at Heritage Academy Gateway.
 Mei began writing songs in fifth grade and played coffee-shop gigs by seventh grade while growing up in the Phoenix area.
-Before pursuing music full-time, they worked retail and built an online audience of more than 160k followers across platforms.
+Before pursuing music full-time, he (Note: Mei uses he/they pronouns.
+This article uses he/him for consistency.) worked retail and built an online audience of more than 160k followers across platforms.

 Career

 2020–2022: Online breakout

 Mei released early demo projects and the EP Where No One Knows My Name (2022) while appearing on the lineup of ZONA Music Festival 2022 in Phoenix.